mcoulier/writing-readme/README.md

 When going to the store, get your receipts on your phone instead of wasting paper on something you read for 2s.

 ## Installation
-Use the package manager [greenrct](https://greenreceipt/en/stable/) to install the app.
+Use the package manager [greenrct](https://greenreceipt/en/stable/) to install.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.